How to - Union rights in New Zealand

-The EMPLOYMENT RELATIONS ACT 2000 came into force on 1 October 2000, making substantial changes to the legal status and functions of unions.
+The NZ EMPLOYMENT RELATIONS ACT 2000 outlines the legal status and functions of unions.
 The Act promotes collective bargaining by unions as a means to offset the inherent inequality in power between employers and employees.

 Under the Act only a union can negotiate a collective agreement with an employer, and only union members can be covered by a collective agreement (although a collective agreement can provide for non-members to get the terms and conditions in the agreement if they pay the union a "bargaining fee").
 Unions must, however, be registered with the Department of Labour to have the benefit of these new advantages.